Understanding the Dark Web ID compromise detection engine upgrade

 Frequently asked questions (FAQs)

-A: The new engine will be deployed on October 16, 2025.
-The transition period mentioned in this article refers to the 24-48 hours immediately following this deployment.
+A: The new engine was deployed on October 16, 2025.
+The transition period refers to the 24-48 hours immediately following deployment.

 A: No direct action is required from you.
-However, we recommend that you log in to your Dark Web ID portal to review the new compromises discovered by the more powerful engine.
+However, it is recommended that you log in to your Dark Web ID portal to review newly discovered compromises.

-A: The new engine will find more compromises.
-Disabling the integration is a proactive measure to avoid generating a large, potentially unmanageable number of tickets in your system all at once.
-It allows you to control the initial review process.
+A: The upgraded engine detects more compromises.
+Disabling the integration temporarily helps avoid generating a large, unmanageable number of tickets at once and allows you to control the initial review process.

 A: If you have any questions or require assistance, please contact our support team here.